Battle at The Village

+The Battle at The Village (also known as the Second Battle of Mobile) was fought on January 7, 1781.
+It was a failed British attempt to recapture a Spanish fortification at "The Village," during the American Revolutionary War.
+The attack was led by Waldecker Colonel Johann von Hanxleden who was killed in the attempt.

 Background

-After Spain declared war on Great Britain in 1779, Bernardo de Gálvez, the Governor of Spanish Louisiana, immediately began offensive operations to gain control of neighboring British West Florida, which included parts of today's Louisiana, Mississippi, and Alabama.
+After Spain declared war on Great Britain in 1779, Bernardo de Gálvez, the governor of Louisiana, immediately began offensive operations to gain control of neighboring West Florida, which included parts of today's Louisiana, Mississippi, and Alabama.
 In September 1779 he gained complete control over the lower Mississippi River by capturing Fort Bute and shortly afterwards obtaining the surrender of the remaining enemy forces in the region following the Battle of Baton Rouge.
 He followed up these successes with the capture of Mobile on March 14, 1780, following a brief siege.
-(In the spring of 1781, Gálvez would go on to capture Pensacola, British West Florida's administrative capital.)
+(In the spring of 1781, Gálvez would go on to capture Pensacola, West Florida's administrative capital.)

-After the Mobile victory, the Spanish built an entrenched outpost on the east side of Mobile Bay, in an area that controlled Mobile's water supply.
-When the British troops arrived on January 7, the outpost was manned by about 200 men of the Principe Regiment, under Ramon de Castro y Gutierrez.
+After the victory in Mobile, the Spanish built an entrenched outpost on the east side of Mobile Bay.
+This outpost was designed to defend "The Village," a settlement that occupied the eastern ferry terminus on Mobile Bay for the main road between Mobile and Pensacola.
+When the British troops arrived on January 7, the outpost was manned by about 200 men of the Principe Regiment, under Ramón de Castro y Gutiérrez.

 Prelude

 The British garrison nearest to Mobile was in West Florida's capital, Pensacola.
-The commander, General John Campbell, had under his command about 500 men, composed mostly of men from the 16th and 60th Regiments, but also including some Waldecker grenadiers and some Loyalist militia.
+The commander, General John Campbell, had under his command about 500 men, composed mostly of men from the 16th and 60th Regiments, but also including some Waldecker grenadiers and some provincial militia.
 The British relations with the Creeks, Chickasaw, and Choctaw Indians were also relatively good.
 Hundreds of Choctaw warriors responded to British pleas for help and came to Mobile.